 For Google Cloud, configure a user account with the Compute Instance Admin (v1) permission during the virtual client creation.

-For more information, see Requirements for the Cloud Controller (Cloud Controller refers to virtualization client or hypervisor).
+For more information, see Requirements for the Cloud Account (Cloud account refers to virtualization client or hypervisor).

 Create either a Cascading or a One-Way Forwarding network topology.

 To create a Cascading network topology, see Configuring Cascading Network Gateway Connections Using Predefined Network Topologies.

 From the CommCell Browser, go to Workflows.

 Download the Airgap workflow from the Commvault Store.

 For more information about downloading the workflow, see Downloading and Updating Workflows from Commvault Store.